 Dance Mogul: What advice do you have for up and coming dancers?

 Jerod Fewell: My advice for up and coming dancers would be never to give up because there will be times if not more than once or twice where you will get rejected, so when that does happen and it will trust me I’ve been there LOL but that doesn’t mean you’re not good just means that you can be great and that something better is down the road for you, you just have to work hard and perfect your craft to make yourself better.
 Don’t limit yourself step outside that box.

 Dance Mogul: How could Dance Mogul Magazine better serve the dance community?

-Jerod Fewell: How I think Dance Mogul Magazine could better serve the community, well first of all I think the magazine is already great lol but I’ll say just to keep these issues coming because seriously with every issue there’s inspiration, there is hope, for the next dancer.
+Jerod Fewell: How I think Dance Mogul Magazine could better serve the community, well, first of all, I think the magazine is already great lol but I’ll say just to keep these issues coming because seriously with every issue there’s an inspiration, there is hope, for the next dancer.

 Dance Mogul: Do you want to thank anyone for helping you on your journey?

-Jerod Fewell: First of all, I would like to Thank God for blessing me with this incredible talent and allowing me to use it in a positive way, second I would like to thank Chuck Maldonado for being a great friend and mentor to me I’ve learned alot from him and with experience I hope to keep climbing to new heights so I thank you.
-Last, I would like to thank everyone that I’ve ever work with and who’s ever taken my class or whom I’ve just ran across because some way and so how I’ve learned something and it allowed me to become the dancer I am today so I Thank you all from the bottom of my heart.
+Jerod Fewell: First of all, I would like to Thank God for blessing me with this incredible talent and allowing me to use it in a positive way, the second person I would like to thank is Chuck Maldonado for being a great friend and mentor to me I’ve learned a lot from him and with the experience, I hope to keep climbing to new heights so I thank you.
+Last, I would like to thank everyone that I’ve ever work with and who’s ever taken my class or whom I’ve just run across because some way and so how I’ve learned something and it allowed me to become the dancer I am today so I Thank you all from the bottom of my heart.

 Contact Jerod Fewell: